lsst-tstn/tstn-047/index.md

 After a first-time deployment, a Kubernetes port-forward is used to access Home Assistant on its default port in order to perform one-time setup.
-The resulting configuration is stored automatically on an attached persistent volume and used going forward.
+The resulting configuration is stored automatically on an attached persistent volume and used from that point forward.

 Initial setup is as follows: